 Because of its inherent nature as infrastructure, cancer research and prevention should be funded and supported in a manner similar to that of traditional infrastructure.
-It is in essence a public good that benefits everyone in society although specific benefits might not occur until well in the future.
-Thus, it is highly beneficial to Texas in multiple contexts that CPRIT and its many initiatives have been continued.
+It is in essence a public good that benefits everyone in society although some of the specific benefits might not occur until well in the future.
+Thus, it is highly impactful to Texas in multiple contexts that CPRIT and its many initiatives have been continued.